Gerry Wall

 Sir Gerard Aloysius Wall (24 January 1920 – 22 November 1992) was a surgeon and a politician in New Zealand.
 He was Speaker of the New Zealand House of Representatives from 1985 to 1987.
 He was a member of the Labour Party.

 Wall was noted for his firmly held socially conservative views and opposition to legalising abortion and homosexuality, which frequently brought him into conflict with his contemporaries.
 Porirua Mayor John Burke said of Wall "He was a man who had the courage of his convictions – if he felt strongly about any issue it concerned him little who or how many disagreed."

 Biography

 Early life and career

 Born in Christchurch, New Zealand, in 1920, he was the son of Edmund Wall.
-He was educated at St Bede's College, then Canterbury University College and the University of Otago, graduating with an MBChB.
+He was educated at St Bede's College then attended Canterbury University College for two years studying law before instead deciding on a career in medicine.
+To earn enough money to pay for his medical studies he worked at various times on farms as a labourer, shearer, shed hand, and musterer.
+He completed courses at the University of Otago, graduating with an MBChB.
 After graduation he worked as a house surgeon in Christchurch and as a general practitioner in Denniston on the West Coast.

-He married Uru Raupo Cameron in 1951, a nurse from Northland.
-They had two sons and three daughters.

-He went to Britain and qualified as a Fellow of the Royal College of Surgeons, specialising in orthopaedic and plastic surgery.
+He then went to Britain and qualified as a Fellow of the Royal College of Surgeons, specialising in orthopaedic and plastic surgery.
 On return to New Zealand he became medical superintendent of Wairau Hospital, Blenheim from 1960 until 1969.

 Political career

-Wall first entered politics at a local level and was a member of both the Marlborough Hospital Board and Blenheim Borough Council.
+Wall first entered politics at a local level and was a member of both the Marlborough Hospital Board and Blenheim Borough Council for two terms.
+He was also elected a member of the Labour Party's executive.